janpaepke/ScrollMagic/CONTRIBUTING.md

 Sit back and watch the magic happen – once it's done, so are you.
 Now you're ready to start building and testing.

-### Directory Structure
-Here's how the ScrollMagic source files are organized:

-* `/dev` base folder for ScrollMagic development
-  * `/dev/build` contains files relevant to the build, like configuration files or the masthead
-  * `/dev/docs` contains configuration and template files for the docs generation
-  * `/dev/src` all the ScrollMagic source files, including plugins
-  * `/dev/tests` unit testing environment
-    * `/dev/tests/fixtures` html files for usage in tests
-    * `/dev/tests/karma` additional js files needed for the tests
-    * `/dev/tests/spec` contains all the spec files written in [jasmine](http://jasmine.github.io)

 ### Build ScrollMagic
 For clarity reasons the ScrollMagic source files are split up and can be found in `/dev/src`.
 When building ScrollMagic these files are combined and saved to the appropriate locations.
 The build process also automatically checks for javascript errors and minifies the main file.